Magnet Experiments and Games for Preschoolers!

 Do you remember playing with Wooly Willy?
 Wooly Willy is a classic magnetic game where children (or adults) manipulate the metal fillings with a magnetic wand to give funny facial features to Willy.
 Children can play to see who can create the funniest beard and eyebrows!
-If your children have not experienced the magic of magnets, this is a great introductory game to offer!
+If your preschoolers have not experienced the magic of magnet play, this is a great introductory game to offer!

 What items are Magnetic?

-To help children understand what objects are magnetic, go on a scavenger hunt around the classroom (or house) and find items to test.
+To help preschoolers understand what objects are magnetic, go on a scavenger hunt around the classroom (or house) and find items to test.

 Magnetic or Non-Magnetic Sorting Bin

 Place all of the items found on the scavenger hunt into a bin or drawer.
 Make two containers: one labeled “MAGNETIC” and one labeled “NON-MAGNETIC.”
-Let the children use magnets to sort the items into the appropriate containers.
+Preschoolers can use magnets to sort the items into the appropriate containers.
 Add different items to the bin daily for the children to test.

 Exploring Magnets and Water